mattantonelli/hubot-is-the-door-open/README.md

 ### Basic
 ```
 User> hubot is the door open?
-Hubot> No, the door is not open.
+Hubot> No, the door is closed.

 User> hubot the door is open
 Hubot> The door is open.